October 7, 2025 | 17:50

 What to do when Microsoft threatens with EOL?

 Simple: Install Linux!
 Okay, that might sound too blunt, Tomas, but it’s true: The last bare-metal Windows installation in the household, my dedicated “gaming machine”, has recently been reinstalled with GNU/Linux Debian.
 Microsoft’s passive-aggressive Windows 10 EOL threat doesn’t work on me, or at least not in intended way.
+I was surprised to find out that Steam games not only just run but also have a approx 10–15% speed bump.
+And that’s on my old nVidia 1070.
+Impressive!
 Read more

 October 5, 2025 | 06:00